 I don’t know about you, but when I think about buying something, I like to do my research.
 It’s important to me to know a bit about the company I’m doing business with, and to see if their product or service is truly the best option.
 And with a world of information available just a click away on the internet, it’s easier than ever to find the information I’m looking for.

 According to HubSpot, 81% of consumers do online research before making a purchase, especially for larger investments.
 And, 64% of web traffic comes from organic searches, rather than ad clicks.
-It’s critical that consumers are able to find your website during a web search, and you can drive more traffic to your site using search engine optimization (SEO).
+It’s critical that consumers are able to find your website during a web search.
+You can drive more traffic to your site using search engine optimization (SEO).

 What is SEO?

 SEO involves strategies to ensure your website will be visible in search engine results.
-It’s usually possible to find the information you’re looking for in the first page or two of search results, and consumers aren’t going to go through multiple pages of results if they don’t have to.
+It’s usually possible to find the information you’re looking for in the first page or two of search results.
+Consumers aren’t going to go through multiple pages of results if they don’t have to.
 Sites that appear higher up in a search are going to have the most visitors.
 How do companies get their sites to appear first?
 They’ve implemented SEO.

-You can also increase SEO value with paid advertisements and by sharing content on social media, but today we’re going to talk about how you can make changes on your website to achieve a higher SEO ranking, to start generating more traffic and more leads organically and without the expense of a paid search.
+You can also increase SEO value with paid advertisements and by sharing content on social media.
+But today we’re going to talk about how you can make changes on your website to achieve a higher SEO ranking.
+You’ll start generating more traffic and more leads organically, without the expense of a paid search.

 1) Track Web Visitors